2025 Holiday Gift Guide: Gifts Made by and Benefiting People with Disabilities

 All Things Sensory Shop sells fidgets handmade by Alissa, who has sensory processing difficulties, anxiety, autism, and ADHD.
 When designing her products, Alissa makes it a priority that the fidgets be unique, functional, and affordable.
 Products such as weighted pop tabs and bumpy silicone twisting fidgets are not only sold in a variety of colors to suit individual tastes, but they also provide an effective tool for grounding, skin picking, and stimming.
 She also sells chewelry, spinners, marble mazes, shakers, grounding necklaces, and more.

-- The Giftable Fidget Bundle provides fidgets for a variety of situations, $35.
+- The Giftable Fidget Bundle provides a multitude of handmade fidgets, $35.

 Other awesome gifts